Online chat scheduled: neighborhood street cleaning

 Industry groups revamp effort to ‘defend’ plastic bags

 Are disposable plastic bags “progressive”?
-The plastics industry thinks so and recently announced a revamped effort to “defend” plastic bags against the sort of bag fees adopted by the District of Columbia and Montgomery County.
+The plastics industry thinks so and recently announced a revamped effort to “defend” plastic bags against the sort of bag fees adopted by the District of Columbia and Montgomery County, Md.

 Continue reading